OasisDEX/oasis-earn-sc/README.md

 # Environment Variables

-One should populate an `.env` file according to the .env.template file.
+Copy and populate an `.env` file according to the .env.template file.

 # Setup